feedhenry-training/fh-mvc-simple/README.md

+(The complete code is in v1 branch.)

 Ok.
 Fingers crossed.
-Let's proceed to <a href="https://github.com/feedhenry/fh-mvc-simple/tree/v2">v2 branch</a>.
+Let's proceed to <a href="https://github.com/feedhenry/fh-mvc-simple/tree/v1">v1 branch</a>.